-On Monday, Veterans Affairs system deaths from COVID-19 totaled 1,589.
-Those deaths included only veterans diagnosed at VA hospitals and medical centers.
-Since June 19, three additional VA employees have died, bringing the total to 39 workers in 27 facilities — including six workers at the VA New Jersey Health Care System, with campuses in East Orange and Lyons, and three each at facilities in Reno, Nevada, and Indianapolis.
+Deaths are at 3,139, an increase of almost 100 since Sept.
+4. Those deaths include only veterans diagnosed at VA hospitals and medical centers.
+Since the pandemic began in mid-March, 54 workers in 38 facilities have died, one more employee death in the past week.
+The total includes six workers in the VA New Jersey Health Care System with campuses in East Orange and Lyons, and three each at facilities in the District of Columbia, Indianapolis and Reno, Nevada.

-About three-quarters of the VA’s COVID-19 patients across the country are 14 days beyond their last positive test or have been home from hospitalization for at least two weeks, the agency reports.
+Nearly 9 in 10 of the VA’s COVID-19 patients across the country are 14 days beyond their last positive test or have been home from the hospital for at least two weeks, the agency reports.

 Increased screening at VA med centers